logdog/YouTube/Lagrangian Mechanics in Python/Double Pendulum/README.md

 #### Position of Center of Mass (CoM)
 For the simple pendulum, the masses are concentrated to a single point at the end of the rod.
+In the video, I used 2D homogeneous transformations $`T_{sa} \in SE(2)`$ to express the locations of the points.
+For clarity, I provided the expressions explicitly.
+Both give the same result.

 $`p_1 = \begin{bmatrix} L_1 \sin \theta_1\\ -L_1 \cos \theta_1 \end{bmatrix} = \begin{bmatrix} p_{1,x} \\ p_{1,y} \end{bmatrix}`$